cea-wismar/hyPDEVS_Matlab/README.md

 # INSTALLING and STARTING hyPDEVS Toolbox for MATLAB®
 Note:
 The install instructions are based upon a former successful Matlab R2016a (or higher) installation.
 The software is tested with 32/64 bit Windows 7 and Ubuntu 12.04 but should also work with other operating systems.
 Unzip the downloaded file and copy it to your harddisk into a specified folder.
-Add the folder including any subfolders to the path variable within Matlab (Menue: File -> Set Path -> Add with subfolders).
+Add the folder including any subfolders to the path variable within Matlab (Menu: File -> Set Path -> Add with subfolders).
 Alternatively install as Matlab's App: goto Tab APPS --> install Apps --> choose MatlabDEVS.mlappinstall --> done ;-)
 Start the toolbox from the App entry or from prompt by typing <code>MatlabDEVS</code>.